Aerial cable: Use

 Aerial cables are mostly used for telecommunication systems or for power transmissions with voltages below 1000 volts.
 Aerial cable for voltages up to 69,000 volts has also been built, for the supply of farms, waterworks, transmitters and other facilities outside of urban areas.
 Aerial cables are not often used in transmission circuits because of the difficulty in insulating such high voltage wire.
-Because of the proven reliability benefits of insulated aerial cables over traditional air-insulated wire, the Electric Power Institute has been working with utility companies to develop better insulating materials.
+Because of the proven reliability benefits of insulated aerial cables over traditional air-insulated wire, the Electric Power Research Institute (EPRI) has been working with utility companies to develop better insulating materials.
 In 1996 they were able to successfully convert one lower-voltage transmission circuit to insulated cable.

 Although aerial cables usually hang freely, the former German power company EVS used for their internal communication network communication cables that were fixed like a garland on the ground conductor or on an auxiliary rope.
 Although EVS is today part of EnBW and that replacement of such cables by freely hanging cables started at the beginning at the end of the 1980s, there are still many of these installations in use.